HEEDING THE CHANT OF THE CARIBBEAN SEA/AU CHANT DE LA MER CARAÏBE: SELECTED POEMS BY DANIEL THALY.

 WHERE THE DREAM ENDS: SHORT STORIES BY JOSÉ ALCÁNTARA ALMANZAR.

 Edition and introduction by Lizabeth Paravisini-Gebert and Cecilia Graña-Rosa.
 Translations by Lizabeth Paravisini-Gebert.
-Fort Lauderdale: Caribbean Studies Press, forthcoming.
+Fort Lauderdale: Caribbean Studies Press, 2018.

 The stories included in the project have been selected by the author himself and include representative examples from collections dating back to the early 1970s.
 He considers this selection to represent his best work.
 The volume is part of a four-part project that includes my translation of similar collections of short stories by Dominican authors Angela Hernández Nuñez (see below) and Pedro Peix, and my translation of Pedro Vergés’s 1980 novel, Sólo cenizas hallarás: bolero.
 The four authors are considered to be the Dominican Republic’s best contemporary writers and the completion of the larger project would bring their work some richly deserved international attention.

 LOVE FOR AN ISLAND: THE COLLECTED POEMS OF PHYLLIS SHAND ALLFREY

 Edition and Introduction by Lizabeth Paravisini-Gebert.
 London: Papillote Press, 2014.

 Edition of the poems of Dominican writer , newspaper editor and politician Phyllis Shand Allfrey.
 The volume includes the four collections published during her lifetime–Contrasts, In Circles, Palm and Oak and Palm and Oak II–, all the unpublished poems founds among her papers, and a sample of the satirical poems she published in the newspaper The Star under the pseudonym of Rose-O.